xpogosteve/CSE442Project/README.md

 # Virtual Barstool
 Project for Software Engineering.
-Update with more info later
+Will be updated with more info later

 Steven Bennett